jmashburn/retext/tests/README.md

-# To Run Tests go to home directory and run `make tests`
+# To Run Tests go to home directory and run `make tests` or `phpunit`

-make tests
+make tests or phpunit